openfoodfoundation/ofn-install/README.md

 The playbooks take information from the inventory.
 Make sure that your host's information is up to date before running a playbook.

-These are the main playbooks:
+These are the main playbooks.
+See inside each for more details.

 * `setup.yml` - Use a root login to ensure python is installed and create a default user (defined in inventory/group_vars/all.yml) on the server for installation (mandatory the first time you provision a server).
 * `provision.yml` - Install and configure all required software on the server (requires secrets, see below).